 A separate clinical review of maca also noted it’s ability to improve energy levels and mood in a range of subjects, both male and female.
 Take a teaspoon of maca powder in a smoothie before a workout, lookout for the subtle yet long lasting energy boost.

-Mint acts as a natural, refreshing alternative to coffee, as research suggests the smell and flavor of it can enhance memory and boost alertness and attentiveness.
+Mint acts as a natural, refreshing alternative to coffee, as research suggests the smell and flavour of it can enhance memory and boost alertness and attentiveness.
 Enjoy Mint tea either by a good quality tea bag, or through hot water and bashed fresh mint leaves.

 Switching up your morning beverage doesn’t have to be complicated.
 Lemon water is a great way to start your day.
 It’s calorie- and caffeine-free and provides an ample dose of vitamin C.